Celtic F.C. in international football: 2021–

+In the 2021/22 season Celtic were eliminated in the second qualifying round of the Champions League after a 2-3 defeat by Midtjylland.
+Celtic defeated Jablonec and AZ Alkmaar to reach the group stages of the Europa League.
+Celtic finished third in the group and qualified for the play-off round in the UEFA Europa Conference League where they lost 5-1 on aggregate to Bodø/Glimt.

-In 2022, Celtic qualified for the Group Stage of the 2022/23 Champions League for the first time since the 2017/18 season.
-They were placed in a tough group of Shakhtar Donetsk, RB Leipzig and reigning champions Real Madrid, ultimately finishing bottom of the group with 2 points.
+In 2022, Celtic qualified for the group stage of the 2022–23 UEFA Champions League for the first time since the 2017/18 season.
+They were placed in Group F with Shakhtar Donetsk, RB Leipzig and reigning champions Real Madrid, ultimately finishing bottom of the group with two points.

-In the 2023/24 season, Celtic played in the Group Stage of the Champions League once again, being placed in a group with Atlético Madrid, Lazio and Feyenoord, finishing bottom of the group with 4 points but did earn their first Champions League home victory in more than 10 years with a 2-1 win over Feyenoord on Match day 6.
+In the 2023/24 season, Celtic played in the group stage of the Champions League once again, being placed in a group with Atlético Madrid, Lazio and Feyenoord, finishing bottom of the group with four points but did earn their first Champions League home victory in more than ten years with a 2-1 win over Feyenoord on match day six.

-In the 2024/25 season, Celtic played in the newly reformatted League Phase of the Champions League, ultimately finishing 21st in the table with 3 Wins, 3 Draws and 2 Defeats, earning a place in the Knockout Phase Play-Offs, losing 3-2 on aggregate to Bayern Munich, losing the 1st leg at Celtic Park 2-1 and conceding a late equaliser in Germany to draw 1-1.
+In the 2024/25 season, Celtic played in the newly reformatted league phase of the Champions League, ultimately finishing 21st in the table with three wins, three draws and two defeats, earning a place in the Knockout Phase Play-Offs.
+Celtic lost 3-2 on aggregate to Bayern Munich, losing the first leg at Celtic Park 2-1 and conceding a late equaliser in Germany to draw 1-1.